 - 8. It is recommended that schools use three AHSAA-registered officials (a referee and two assistant referees) for each match.
 If necessary, two officials may be used for a match.
 Please see officials' fee information on page 84. - Forfeit time is 30 minutes after the scheduled starting time.
 If the host team is notified prior to the scheduled starting time that an emergency situation will delay the visiting team's arrival, the forfeit time may be delayed. - 10.
 Dates for state playoffs are as follows:

-Prior to April 22- 1A-2A-3A-4A and 6A Areas determine winners and runners-up
+April 21-Last date for area matches in Classes 1A-2A-3A-4A and 6A